 There is a variety of forests, valleys, lakes and a remote coast, the range of attractions is ideal for a getaway.
 This county also has more than its fair share of fortifications.
-Aydon, Bamburgh, Dunstanburgh and Lowther castles are just a few of the best ones to see.
-There are a great range of dog friendly days out in Northumberland that you have to try!
+Aydon, Bamburgh, Dunstanburgh and Lowther castles are just a few of the best places for days out.
+There is a great range of dog friendly days out in Northumberland that you have to try!

-crosses Northumberland.
-Peppered with forts, monuments and sites this incredible barrier is famous around the world.
+Roman-built Hadrian’s Wall crosses Northumberland.
+Peppered with forts, monuments and sites, this incredible barrier is famous around the world.
 Many walk the full 73 miles over the course of a week, but smaller routes are just as exciting and take just a few hours to complete.

 Seahouses is a large fishing village with a harbour.
-This is the place to catch a boat to Farne Island, or to go on a whale-watching tour.
-Dolphins and porpoises are also often seen in the seas here, and doggies can go on some of the trips too.
+This is the place to catch a boat to Farne Island or to go on a whale-watching tour.
+Dolphins and porpoises are also often seen in the seas here, and doggies can go on some trips.

 Take a look at 7 more dog friendly attractions in Northumberland: